 A highly selective institution, Warwick has an average intake of 4,950 undergraduates out of 38,071 applicants yielding 7.6 applicants per place.
 Founded in 1965 as part of a government initiative to expand higher education, it is a public research university on the outskirts of Coventry, England.

 - Applications Deadline: 28 February 2019

 - Course Level: PhD

-- Study Subject: The scholarships are available for PhD program in Microgrid or Machine Learning
+- Study Subject: The bursaries are available for PhD program in Microgrid or Machine Learning

 - Duration: 3 years

 - The award can be taken in the UK

 To be eligible, the applicants must be following all the given criteria:

 - Eligible Countries: The studentships are available to students from all around the world.

 - Entrance Requirements: Applicants should have (or expect to obtain by the start date) at least a good 2.1 degree (and preferably a Masters degree) or equivalent from an overseas institution.

 The applicants are encouraged to apply as soon as possible because this post is on a rolling basis and the starting date is also flexible.